bitwuzla/bitwuzla/docs/c/options.rst

 Options
 ========

-A :cpp:struct:`Bitwuzla` instance is created from a configuration options :cpp:struct:`BitwuzlaOptions` instance.
+A :cpp:type:`Bitwuzla` instance is created from a configuration options :cpp:type:`BitwuzlaOptions` instance.
 This options instance must be configured before creating the Bitwuzla instance: **after** the Bitwuzla instance is created, configuration options are fixed and **cannot** be changed.